alianoroozi/image-segmentation-by-opencv-contour-detection/README.md

 Image Segmentation by OpenCV Contour Detection

-In main.ipynb, I show how to detect rectangles using openCV.
+The notebook main.ipynb shows how to detect rectangles using openCV.